EgorShakirovDP1-1/Specialfy/README.md

-# Film Hunter (Beta)
+# Post Hunter (Beta)
-Film Hunter is a new experience in online film watching industry.
-With that being said, Film Hunter offers you a large catalogue of movies, as much as you have ever wished.
+Post Hunter is a new experience in online post watching industry.
+With that being said, Post Hunter offers you a large catalogue of movies, as much as you have ever wished.